 Buildings Lifecycle Maintenance

-Project description and goals: Scheduled maintenance and capital replacements for facilities
+Project description & goals: Scheduled maintenance and capital replacements for facilities

 - Shingle replacement- Complete